AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/event-data/event-data.md

 - Types and enum names are Pascal case (MyType)
 - Property names are camel case (myProperty)

 Numeric properties can also be given a default UOM with the `uom` property.
-This would be the Id or abbreviation of the UOM as defined by ADH Streams `units` endpoint.
+This would be the Id or abbreviation of the UOM as defined by SDS Streams `units` endpoint.
 Defining a default UOM specifies the UOM that will be used if one is not provided during ingress.
 It also restricts the possible set of ingress UOM's to the same dimension as the default UOM.

 ## Retrieval of types